Budget 2018 introduced Dividend Distribution tax on dividend from equity mutual funds.

 Therefore, for you to receive a dividend of Rs 100, the NAV of your scheme must go down by Rs 112.492.

 The other way to calculate total tax is: 100/(1-DDT rate) * DDT rate * (1 + Rate of Surcharge) * (1 + Cess) = 100/0.9 * 10% * (1+ 12%) * (1+4%) = Rs 12.942

 You get Rs 100.
 Tax is Rs 12.942.
 Total reduction in NAV will be Rs 112.942.

-Your effective tax rate is 12.942% (and not 10%).
+Your effective tax rate on dividend received is 12.942% (and not 10%).
 The difference is because the dividend is taxed on gross basis and due to surcharge and cess.

 You could have gone for Growth option instead of Dividend option